 Before you lies a course of study where you can explore the distinctions that are necessary to have optimal conversations with all kinds of children.
 Each step challenges you to understand, then practice, and finally analyze how well you do in recorded conversations with children.
 Just reading doesn’t cut it.
 I invite you into the work.

 Throughout the succeeding pages, you’ll find statements in red marking tasks to complete.
 I recommend that you do them.
 Task One is below.
 You can either read these two conversations, think, “Yes, Tom, apples and oranges.”
 Yes, they are different, and simply move on to the next page.
-Or you can stop and discuss the differences with someone else, which can help you see why they are different and the apparent motivations and choices the adults made.
-That clarity of paves the way for the distinctions that arise next.
+Or you can stop and discuss the differences with someone else, which can help you see why they’re different and have a chance to guess the apparent motivations of the adults.
+Those are fundamentals of this study, best left for you to discover.

 Both adults are preschool teachers recorded talking with children.
 However, the adult in Conversation B undertook this study.

 What differences do you see in these two short conversations?

 The adult and child are looking at a picture book about transportation.
 The I-5 freeway is visible outside the window.

 Adult: Where do cars go?